shuye02/hackinit_cog/README.md

 #### Running

+* Run `python initialize.py`.
+  This initializes the database — run it if you make any changes to the models and are fine with overwriting data.
-Run `make run`.
+* Run `make run`.
   The site is now listening at `0.0.0.0:8000`
 > **Note**:
-  You can change the listening address and port in [Makefile](/Makefile) For example, you may want to listen only 127.0.0.1 and have nginx forward to this port.
+  You can change the listening address and port in [Makefile](/Makefile)
+  For example, you may want to listen only `127.0.0.1:8000` and have nginx forward to this port.

 ## Directory Architectures
 *TO-DO*